Skyscanner/backpack/CONTRIBUTING.md

 When a component is released for the first time on npm, remember to add the component to the Skyscanner organisation through the [npm UI](https://www.npmjs.com/settings/skyscanner/teams/team/backpack/access).

 </details>

-## Submodules

-`backpack-android`, `backpack-ios` and `backpack-react-native` folders are git submodules used solely for documentation.
-They shouldn't be directly used for anything else.

-The documentation build will ensure the local submodules are up to date before using it so there is no need to do any git command directly.
-That being said, from time to time it's good to update the submodules to point to a newer commit so fewer changes will be pulled before each doc build.

-To do the above run `npm run submodules:update` and then `git push origin master`.

-Sometimes you may encounter an error when running `npm test` or running linting, that states an error of `module not found`.
-This issue can be related to the submodules not being cloned when working with the codebase.

-If this issue occurs run `git submodule update --init --recursive` which will clone all the submodules to your local codebase.

 ## And finally..